AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

  * **Twice Blessed:** Choose a second Water Blessing your Patron grants you.
  * **Water Walk:** You (and any companions you choose to bring with you) may leap into a body of water, and emerge from the most recent body of water you were fully submerged in.
  * **Water Tongue:** You can communicate with any creature that claims water as its home.
- * **Liquid Construction:** You can shape water into *fragile* (See: Artificer) tools and equipment.
-Weapons deal d8 damage, created armor provides 1 Armor.
+ * **Liquid Construction:** You can shape water into tools and equipment.
+Weapons deal d8 damage, armor provides 1 Armor.
+You can maintain a number of Liquid Constructions equal to twice the number of Advanced Abilities you have.

 ## Animal's Companion
 Ranger, beastmaster, wildspeaker, hunter… the labels don’t matter, what’s important is that your companion is by your side.
 Your bond extends to the ends of the world and beyond.